dapanda1/weirdhouse/README.md

 Back:		Anything	-- Just used this for buffing stats, could also use it for MP regen.

-Shirt:		Crimbuccaneer bombjacket -- This is for dealing more damage with combat items
+Shirt:		Anything -- MP regen or I would recommend the Crimbuccaneer bombjacket <- This is for dealing more damage with combat items

 Weapon:		Dinsey's pizza cutter -- HAVE TO HAVE (This has a skill that reduces the life of the monster to manageable levels)